 If you did a cash-out mortgage refinance with this equation, you could get $90,000 in cash.
 Your new mortgage would be the unpaid mortgage loan amount plus the equity paid out, or $240,000.

-Depending on the mortgage lender, a typical cash-out refinance loan has a 30-year loan term and could carry a higher interest rate than your current home loan.
-The new interest rate is applied to the new mortgage balance, which is the remaining debt owed on the original loan plus the amount you’ve cashed out.
+Depending on the mortgage lender, a typical cash-out refinance loan has a 30-year loan term and could carry a different interest rate than your current home loan.
+The new interest rate is applied to the new mortgage balance.

-Because you’ll eventually pay back the amount you’ve cashed out, the cash-out amount doesn’t count as income and isn’t subject to taxes.
+Because you’ll eventually repay the amount you’ve cashed out, it doesn’t count as income and isn’t subject to taxes.

 What Is a Home Equity Loan?

 A home equity loan allows you to access the equity in your home without paying off your existing mortgage in a complete refinance.
 Like with a cash-out refinance, you can use this money for whatever you want, such as fixing your house or buying a new car.

 To get a home equity loan, you need to have some equity in your house – but not quite as much as you’d need for a cash-out refinance.
 A home equity loan requires at least 15% equity in your home, or a LTV ratio of 85% or less.

 Though each lender is subject to their own underwriting guidelines, lenders usually expect you to have:

 - At least 15% (20% preferred) equity in your home

 - A maximum combined loan-to-value (LTV) ratio of 85%